 |White Lightning (white)|

-Apply lime according to soil test results to maintain soil pH at 6.5 to 6.8.
+Apply lime according to soil test results to maintain soil pH at 6.5-6.8.

 Use a liquid starter fertilizer at transplanting, especially with cool soil conditions.
 Use a high phosphorus starter fertilizer mixed according to label directions (typically 3 lb/50 gal of water).
 Apply 8 fl oz (1 cup) per transplant.
 If plants are to be grown on plastic mulch, the amount of nitrogen fertilizer to be sidedressed can be reduced, since leaching is minimized.
-Nitrogen can be applied through trickle or overhead irrigation or sidedressed along the edge of the plastic mulch.
-Instead of sidedressing, nitrogen can be applied through trickle irrigation.
-This is especially advantageous with plastic mulch.
-See Plastic Mulch and Row Covers, and High Tunnels for more information.
+Nitrogen can be applied through drip/trickle or overhead irrigation.
+Drip fertigation is especially advantageous with plastic mulch.
+Too much nitrogen fertilization will lead to plants that are bushy, leafy and slow to bear fruit.
+See the sections, Plastic Mulch and Row Covers and High Tunnels, for more information.

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR EGGPLANT|